The Ad Net Zero

 Launching AdGreen

-One example of an initiative developed to reduce emissions from advertising production is AdGreen.
-It launched in September 2020 and helps the advertising industry to eliminate the negative environmental impacts of production, enabling the production community to measure and understand waste and carbon impacts, empowering them to act for zero waste / zero carbon.
+AdGreen launched in September 2020, helping the advertising industry to eliminate the negative environmental impacts of production, enabling the production community to measure and understand waste and carbon impacts, and empowering them to act for zero waste / zero carbon.
 Provided free at the point of use to the advertising production community, the project comprises of a carbon calculator, training, resources, and renewable energy and offsetting programmes.
 AdGreen is predominantly funded via a levy on production spend, which is paid by participating advertisers.

 AdGreen is based in the UK but with global ambition to enable the industry, wherever the activity is, to act for a sustainable future.

-New data, published in AdGreen’s first Annual Review, highlights the huge opportunity for carbon reduction in the process of ad production around the world.
-Analysing 515 projects from 87 companies, the findings show that travel and transport activities across all projects accounted for the highest percentage of emissions (62.4%), followed by energy and fuels (24.6%), and materials (12.4%).
+New data, published in AdGreen’s latest Annual Review, highlights the huge opportunity for carbon reduction in the process of ad production around the world.
+Analysing 2773 projects from 175 companies, the findings show that travel and transport activities across all projects accounted for the highest percentage of emissions (60.2%), followed by film spaces (7%), and accommodation (6.75%).

-The report shows the opportunity for advertisers, creative agencies, and production companies to increase data analysis, collaborate more closely and adopt new, more sustainable approaches to content creation.
+The report demonstrates a clear business opportunity for advertisers, creative agencies, and production companies from increasing this data analysis, working more closely with suppliers, and adopting new, more sustainable approaches to content creation.
 Significant changes to ad operations are crucial for the industry to meet its net zero target.

-AdGreen’s bespoke carbon calculator tool, created in partnership with industry stakeholders, enables advertising agency and production teams (‘contributors’) to collaboratively log their production activities and see where practical changes can be made to reduce a project’s carbon footprint.
+AdGreen’s bespoke carbon calculator tool, created in partnership with industry stakeholders and updated in 2024, enables advertising agency and production teams (‘contributors’) to easily log their production activities and see where practical changes can be made to reduce a project’s carbon footprint.
 It also allows the related parent companies, production consultancies, brands, and brand parents (‘reviewers’) to explore and analyse footprints for all projects within their campaigns.
 Later, users will be able to generate reporting data, which can be used to inform larger company-wide reporting.

 Find out more about AdGreen’s resources here.